solo-io/workshops/gloo-mesh/README.md

 You can see that Global Access Policy is enabled and get more details when you click on `View Virtual Mesh Details`.

-For example, you can see the Failover we've configured in the previous lab:
+For example, you can see the `reviews` AccessPolicy we've configured in the previous lab:

 ![Gloo Mesh VirtualMesh](images/smh-ui-3.png)